akanoce/react-aave-sdk/README.md

 The core hooks and logics of the sdk are located unders `/packages/react-sdk`.

 While running `yarn dev`, any edit to the files should be reflected in real-time in the example apps.

+#### Committing

+This repo uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) via [commitlint](https://github.com/conventional-changelog/commitlint). commitlint is enforced via an husky pre-commit hook.

+This means all the commits have to follow a specific structure like:

+- feat(sdk): add new feature;
+- fix(vite-app): avoid re-render;